-The frequency of the collection of due diligence for an organization is outlined in our loan documents, which typically require updated financial statements for borrowers and/or guarantors on both a quarterly and annual basis.
-Our policy standards generally require audited financials; however, internally prepared statements are accepted on an exception basis for smaller non-profit entities.
+The frequency of the collection of due diligence for a borrower is outlined in our loan documents, which typically require updated financial statements for borrowers and/or guarantors on both a quarterly and annual basis.
+Our policy standards generally require audited financials; however, internally prepared statements are accepted on an exception basis for smaller nonprofit entities.
 For individual guarantors, updated personal financial statements are typically required on an annual basis.
-In addition to requiring updated financial statements, we also generally require project status updates on at least on a quarterly basis.
+In addition to requiring updated financial statements, we generally require project status updates on at least on a quarterly basis.